Mass Destruction (1997, NMS Software for Sega Saturn)

 Mass Destruction offers 24 missions across five campaigns, with at least ten additional secret missions that are unlocked if you explode the right buildings.
 Each stage takes place on an enormous overhead map, featuring valleys, cities, military bases, rivers, lakes, islands and patches of forests.
 You engage across winter and desert landscapes.
 Your goals are quite varied, from search-and-destroy missions to reconnaissance to full-scale rampages.
 One mission requires you to find sensitive documents that detail your army’s future plans before they fall into enemy hands.
 Another mission requires you to destroy a series of communications dishes and anti-tank bunkers.
 Each of these objectives are tightly guarded by tanks, soldiers and planes.

 I especially like the sight of bomber planes, shown only as a shadow moving across the ground, quickly followed by cluster bombs in its wake.
 The copters are especially tricky, weaving in and out, dodging your machine guns.
 I learned that I could knock them out by lobbing mortar shells.
-I’m not sure if that’s how they’re supposed to be used, but they do work.
+I’m not sure if that’s how they’re supposed to be used, but the tactic works.

 Your tanks are massively overpowered, and your regular cannon can cause tremendous damage.
 High powered shells, mines, rockets and bombs can be collected among demolished buildings (which, of course, only encourages you to smash more things).
-My favorite weapon in the game, and I’m sure it’s yours as well, is the flamethrower.
-A massively overpowered flamethrower that launches enormous plumes of fire that devour everything in sight.
+My favorite weapon in the game, and I’m sure it’s yours as well, is the flamethrower, a gloriously destructive feast of flame that rains enormous plumes of fire upon everything in sight.